 NOTE: Many laptop computers do not automatically turn on their external video port when a secondary display device such as a projector is connected.
 Refer to your computer manual for the command that activates the external video port.
-Activation commands for some laptop computers are listed in the Appendix of this manual on page 40 and in the Service section of our website.
+Activation commands for some laptop computers are listed in the Appendix of this manual on page 43 or visit support.toshiba.com for more information.

 NOTE: If you are connecting an older Macintosh computer that does not have a 15-pin connector, you must use a Mac adaptor between the computer and the projector.
-See "Optional Accessories" on page 39.
+The supplied Mac adapter will only work with the 1024x768 resolution.
+Please set your Mac's video card accordingly.